XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Save modified Multis as follows:

 Tap on the actual Multi name (1).
-A pop-up window opens in which all available Combis are listed.
+A pop-up window opens in which all available Mltis are listed.
 Tap on 'Save' (2).
 The pop up window changes its look.

 If you want to keep the previous name, tap 'Save' (4) immediately, otherwise enter a new name (3) and then tap on 'Save' (4).
 Now the old or the new edited Multi name will be displayed (5).